Rose Bay, New South Wales

-Rose Bay is a harbourside, eastern suburb of Sydney, in the state of New South Wales, Australia.
-Rose Bay is located seven kilometres east of the Sydney central business district, in the local government areas of Waverley Council (east of Old South Head Road) and Municipality of Woollahra (on its western side towards the bay).
+Rose Bay is a harbourside eastern suburb of Sydney, in the state of New South Wales, Australia.
+Rose Bay is located seven kilometres east of the Sydney central business district, in the local government areas of Municipality of Woollahra (on its western side towards the bay) and Waverley Council (east of Old South Head Road).

 Geography

 Rose Bay has views of both the Sydney Opera House and the Sydney Harbour Bridge together.
 Lyne Park abuts Sydney Harbour on its west.
 Shark Island is located in Sydney Harbour, just north of Rose Bay.

 History

+The original name of the land now known as Rose Bay is Banarung, Dharag Language.

 Rose Bay was named after the Right Honourable George Rose, who was joint Secretary to the British Treasury with Thomas Steele, after whom Steel(e) Point at Nielsen Park was named.
 The name Rose Bay was used as early as 1788 by Captain John Hunter.

 HMAS Tingira, named after an Aboriginal word for 'open sea' was moored in Rose Bay from 1912 to 1927.
 It was used to train over 3,000 Australian sailors, many for service in World War I. There is a small park on the Rose Bay waterfront which commemorates Tingira.

 From 1938, seaplane flights to and from London began and terminated in Sydney Harbour on Rose Bay, making it Sydney's first international airport, and what is now Rose Bay Water Airport.
 On 14 September 1945, nine Catalina flying boats landed and moored at the Rose Bay wharf, repatriating Australian prisoners of war who were survivors of Japanese camps.
 Sydneysiders looked on in silence, aghast at the emaciated state of the returning soldiers.
-There is a nearby restaurant called Catalina, referencing the aircraft of the same name.

-From the 1950s, Ansett Flying Boat Services operated regular scheduled flights to Lord Howe Island from a small seaplane terminal and jetty on the Rose Bay foreshore.
-Later the flights were operated by four-engined Short Sandringhams.
-The service was discontinued in 1974 when the island's new airport was completed.
-Currently three different seaplane carriers, two of which are operated as trading names of Krug Agencies Pty Ltd, offer scenic flights around Sydney Harbour and up to Palm Beach.
-Also popular are lunch packages to several water front restaurants on the Hawkesbury River.

 The Wintergarden Cinema was a landmark building which housed the Sydney Film Festival from 1968 to 1973, but which was demolished to make way for exclusive apartments in the late 1980s.